jfisherdev/wf-ejb-multi-server/README.md

 is directing the second admin-app call to the last destination associated with an EJB call to that app, even though the local client/context is not aware of it.
 This was discovered by adding `TRACE` level logging for `org.jboss.ejb[.client...]`.

+The trace logging for this with commentary is included in the [demo-v1.txt](demo-v1.txt) file.

 As a contrast, `GET /customer-web/services/customer/{id}/rating/v2` will do almost the same thing, but makes the ConfigService#getConfigProperty call first that stays local, but when it trys to make the ReportService#submitReport call that does not go to the remote server and instead stays local, which doesn't error like in the other case but differs from what one likely expects.

+The trace logging for this is included in the [demo-v2.txt](demo-v2.txt) file.

 This has been observed on WildFly 22.0.1.Final as well as WildFly 26.1.0.Final.
 The error that occurs with the v1 endpoint does NOT appear to occur when anonymous authentication is used, at least as tested on 22.0.1.Final at the time of writing